cyberark/conjur-credentials-plugin/README.md

 ### Conjur Login Credential

 The first step is to store the credential required for Jenkins to connect to Conjur.
+Click the **Credentials** tab.

  Define the credential as a standard "Username with password" credential.

-In the example below, the credentials are:
+In the example below, the credentials are a Conjur host and its API key:

-* Username is host/frontend/frontend-01.
-This host is defined in Conjur policy.
+* **Username** is host/frontend/frontend-01.
+The host must already be defined as a host in Conjur policy.
-* Password is the API key for that host.
+* **Password** is the API key for that host.
+The API key is the value returned by Conjur when the host is loaded in policy.

 ![Conjur Login Credential](docs/images/ConjurLogin-Credential.png)

 ### Global Configuration

-A global configuration allows any job to use the configuration (unless it is overridden at folder level).
+A global configuration allows any job to use the configuration, unless a folder-level configuration overrides the global configuration.
+Click the **Global Credentials** tab.

-On the **Global Configuration** page, define the Conjur Account and Appliance URL to use.
+ Define the Conjur Account and Appliance URL to use.

 ![Global Configuration](docs/images/GlobalConfiguration.png)